-The obtained solution looks very roughly like a classical steady-state topography, and yet is not strictly at steady-state (Fig. 1a).
-Indeed, during this first iteration, the used scheme (Fig. 1a) imposes that rivers develop over the flow network defined by the initial topography and, in turn, does not ensure that the nodes located on the same crest of two juxtaposing catchments share the same response time or the same elevation.
+The obtained solution looks very roughly like a classical steady-state topography, and yet it is not strictly at steady state (Fig. 2).
+Indeed, during this first iteration, the scheme used (Fig. 1a) imposes the constraint that rivers develop over the flow network defined by the initial topography and, in turn, does not ensure that the nodes located on the same crest of two juxtaposing catchments share the same response time or the same elevation.
 This leads to an excessive elevation as some rivers have planar length greater than predicted.
-This is the main limit of this 1D algorithm that cannot ensure the optimality of the 2D organization of the river network at steady-state after only one iteration (Fig. 2).
+This is the main limit of this 1D algorithm that cannot ensure the optimality of the 2D organization of the river network at steady state after only one iteration (Fig. 2).